tryton/trytond/doc/topics/translation.rst

 If a language is set ``translatable``, the translations will be loaded into the database on each trytond module update.

+Tryton supports derivative translations.
+This means that if the translation of a term is missing in one language, it will search on the parent languages.
+Also when activate a children language, you must also activate all parents.

 Translation Wizards
 ===================